Helping kids with medical procedures and hospital stays

 - How can I prepare my child for the procedure?

-The healthdirect Question Builder can help you prepare for the procedure by creating a longer list of things to ask your doctor.
+The healthdirect Question Builder can help you prepare for the procedure by creating a list of things to ask your doctor or hospital staff.

 Make sure you understand enough about the procedure so you can explain it to your child.
 Tell them simply and honestly why the procedure needs to be done, where it will be done, what will happen and how it might feel.